nikiimisal/Terraform/README.md

 Terraform is an open-source **Infrastructure as Code (IaC)** tool developed by HashiCorp that allows you to provision, manage, scale, and destroy cloud infrastructure through declarative configuration files.
 Instead of clicking through cloud consoles, Terraform enables you to define infrastructure as code—consistent, automated, reproducible, and version-controlled.

-This README provides a complete understanding of Terraform from fundamentals to advanced topics in a clear chapter-based format.

 ---

 # 📘 What Is Terraform?